BALROG

 Check out vLLM for more options on how to serve your models fast and efficiently.

-We support out of the box clients for OpenAI, Anthropic and Google Gemini APIs.
-First set up your API key:
+We support how of the box clients for OpenAI, Anthropic and Google Gemini APIs.
+If you want to evaluate an agent using one of these APIs, you first have to set up your API key in one of two ways:

 export OPENAI_API_KEY=<KEY>